holoviz/panel/doc/index.md

 ::::

-Panel is an [open-source](https://github.com/holoviz/panel/blob/master/LICENSE.txt) Python library that lets you create powerful tools, apps and dashboards **using the tools you know and love**.
+Panel is an [open-source](https://github.com/holoviz/panel/blob/master/LICENSE.txt) Python library that lets you create powerful tools and data apps **using the tools you know and love**.
 Panel is a member of the [HoloViz](https://holoviz.org/) ecosystem.

 If you want to become a data science pro, you definitely need Panel.
 Check out our 5 minute intro video to see why.